Positivity in Amplitudes and Quantum Entanglement: Amplitudes' Positivity and Entanglement

-\mysec{Amplitudes' Positivity from Entanglement}Us-ing our calculations from the previous section, we are now poised to demonstrate the primary result of this paper summarized in Eq.~\eqref{eq:goal}, i.e., that positivity of entanglement, computed without assuming unitarity, implies the positivity of elastic amplitudes.
+Using our calculations from the previous section, we are now poised to demonstrate the primary result of this paper summarized in Eq.~\eqref{eq:goal}, i.e., that positivity of ${\cal E}$ is related to positivity of elastic amplitudes.
+While one direction of this relation is immediate---in a unitary theory, both the optical theorem and positivity of entropy hold---the converse will interest us here, in that demanding that ${\cal E}$ is positive, without explicitly assuming unitarity or that it is a well defined entropy, is sufficient for recovering positivity of ${\rm Im}\,{\cal A}$.